 Placing the fried fish fillets on a wire rack instead of letting them drain on paper towels helps keep them crispy.

-I always aim for between 360 and 380 degrees.
-If your temperature is too low, you will have greasy oil-soaked fish, and if it’s too hot, the cornmeal coating will burn before the fish is cooked.
-If you don’t already have a candy and deep-fry thermometer, do yourself a favor and get one.
-They are inexpensive and a game-changer when frying fish.
+I always aim for between 360 and 375° F. If your temperature is too low, you will have greasy oil-soaked fish; if it’s too hot, the cornmeal coating will burn before the fish is cooked.

-- Letting the fish fillets sit with their coating on a wire rack for a few minutes before cooking helps the cornmeal coating stay put while the fillet is frying, for the ultimate crispy coating.
+- Letting the fish fillets sit with their coating on a wire rack for a few minutes before cooking helps the cornmeal coating stay put while the fillet is frying for the ultimate crispy coating.

 - I often recommend making your own buttermilk by mixing milk with vinegar or lemon juice for baking, but you need to use real buttermilk for the best flavor in this recipe.

-- If you want to keep grease splatter down to a minimum, use a large high-sided stockpot or Dutch oven instead of a cast-iron skillet and use a wire screen splatter guard while your fish is frying.
+- If you want to keep grease splatter down to a minimum, use a large high-sided stockpot or Dutch oven instead of a cast-iron skillet, and use a wire screen splatter guard while your fish is frying.

 - If your fillets are large, and especially if this is your first time frying fish, I recommend that you cut them up into small pieces or nuggets.
 They will be easier to manage.